Last updated on July 11, 2019

 This is the same advice I give my best friends when they come to stay in Barcelona – this is my insider’s guide.

 UPDATED October, 2017: I moved back to Barcelona and have updated this blog post with even more of Barcelona’s top attractions and things to do.

 1. Placa Reial – Music, Palm Trees, Restaurants & Good Times

-Check out Sidecar for live bands and indie rock music or head over to Jambore for pumping hip-hop and dance classics, you can also catch some live Flamenco performances here, but it’s worth mentioning that Flamenco is not a Catalan tradition.
+Check out Sidecar for live bands and indie rock music or head over to Jambore for pumping hip-hop and dance classics, you can also catch some live flamenco performances in Barcelona, but it’s worth mentioning that flamenco is not a Catalan tradition.
 In fact, it comes from the south of Spain, and the Catalans will expect you to know that.

 2. Get Lost in El Born & El Gotico

 El Gotico and El Born are home to some of Europe’s most beautiful and oldest streets.
-Even after living there for 2 years I would still get lost in the windy streets and stumble on something new.
+Even after living there for years I still get lost in the windy streets and stumble on something new.

 3. Kick Back, Grab a Drink and Relax at One of Barcelona’s Beaches